judyess/phase-2-final-project/README.md

 **DESCRIPTION:**

-This app lets you create templates and edit data
+This app lets you create templates and edit data.
+Still needs to be cleaned up.
+Lots of old code and notes from original project idea to generate tables.

 **INSTRUCTIONS:**